-In July, the sub-prime mortgage crisis in the United States caused an upset in the financial markets, with major consequences for the credit and collateralised debt obligation (CDO) markets.
+In July, the sub-prime mortgage crisis in the United States caused an upset in the financial markets, with major consequences for the credit and Collateralised Debt Obligation (CDO) markets.
 CNP responded immediately by publishing details of its risk exposure.
 The information consists of unaudited management reporting data.

-CNP's total exposure to CDO risk is $\[ \in \] 2.5 \]$ billion, or roughly 1% of consolidated assets.
+CNP's total exposure to CDO risk is €2.5 billion, or roughly 1% of consolidated assets.
 The Group does not have any direct exposure to the US sub-prime market.
-Its identifiable indirect exposure to the US sub-prime market (through funds of funds) is less than $\[ \in \] 10 \]$ million.
-The CDOs in the portfolio are rated AAA (44%), AA (20%), A (13%), BBB (21%) and non-investment grade (2%).
+Its identifiable indirect exposure to the US sub-prime market (through funds of funds) is less than €10 million.
+At 31 May 2007, the CDOs in the portfolio were rated AAA (44%), AA (20%), A (13%), BBB (21%) and non-investment grade (2%).
+At 30 June 2007, the BBB-rated portion represented 15.8%, with 41.4% of the portfolio rated AAA, 27.3% AA, 13.6% A and 1.9% belowB.

 They consist essentially of managed investment-grade CDOs backed by corporate debt obligations.

-- Of the 2.0% not rated investment grade, just under half consist of CLOs, for which 90% of the principal at maturity is secured by zero-coupon government bonds. - The 21.4% rated BBB (€535 million) include: - 21.0% (€525 million) without any exposure to a loss of capital (AAA or AA rating).
+Of the 2% not rated investment grade, just under half consist of CLOs, for which 90% of the principal at maturity is secured by zero-coupon government bonds.

+The 21.4% rated BBB (€535 million) include:

+• 21% (\in 525 million) without any exposure to a loss of capital (AAA or AA rating).
 The Group's exposure on these CDOs only concerns interest payments, which are indexed to the CDO's performance.
-There is no risk of losing the initial investment. - 0.4% (€10 million) with a tranche rated AA by S&P and Baa2 by Moody's. - The 12.9% rated A (€322 million) include: - 6.2% (€155 million) without any exposure to a loss of capital (AAA or AA rating).
+There is no risk of losing the initial investment;

+• 0.4% (€10 million) with a tranche rated AA by S&P and Baa2 by Moody's.

+The 12.9% rated A (€322 million) include:

+• 6.2% (€155 million) without any exposure to a loss of capital (AAA or AA rating).
 The Group's exposure on these CDOs only concerns interest payments, which are indexed to the CDO's performance.
-There is no risk of losing the initial investment. - 0.9% (€22 million) comprise a tranche rated AAA by S&P and A2 by Moody's.
+There is no risk of losing the initial investment;

+• 0.9% (€22 million) comprise a tranche rated AAA by S&P and A2 by Moody's.

-2 MARKET AND BUSINESS REVIEW
+2_Market and business review